docutils/docutils/docutils/docs/ref/doctree.rst

  Parameter Entity Reference
 ----------------------------

-`Parameter entities <https://www.w3.org/TR/REC-xml/#dt-PE>`__ are used to simplify the DTD (to share definitions and reduce duplication) and to allow the DTD to be customized by wrapper DTDs (external client DTDs that use or import the Docutils DTD).
+`Parameter entities <https://www.w3.org/TR/REC-xml/#dt-PE>`__ are used to simplify the `Docutils Generic DTD`_ (share definitions and reduce duplication) and to allow it to be customized by wrapper DTDs (external client DTDs that use or import the`Docutils Generic` DTD).

 Parameter entities may be overridden by wrapper DTDs, replacing the definitions below with custom definitions.
-Empty placeholder entities whose names begin with "additional" are provided to allow easy extension by wrapper DTDs.

 .. contents:: :local:

-In addition, the `Docutils Generic DTD`_ defines parameter entities for `custom attribute types`_.
+In addition, the `Docutils Generic` DTD defines parameter entities for `custom attribute types`_.